aledbf/kube-keepalived-vip/README.md

 ## TODO
-- option to choose wich IP should be used (kuberneted VIP or pod IP)
+- option to choose wich IP should be used (kubernetes VIP or pod IP)
 - custom weight?
 - quorum rules
-- use unicast instead multicast
+- unicast instead multicast

 ## Related projects